 18 semester credit hours

-Course ID Course Name Credits BIO101 Human Anatomy & Physiology I /w Terminology 3 BIO104 Human Anatomy & Physiology II 3 MTH120 College Mathematics 3 ENG110 College Composition 3 COM115 Principles of Communication 3 PSY105 Introduction to Psychology 3
+Course ID Course Name Credits BIO101 Human Anatomy & Physiology I /w Terminology 3 BIO104 Human Anatomy & Physiology II 3 MTH120 College Mathematics 3 ENG110 College Composition 3 HUM205 Culture and Diversity: Exploring the Humanities 3 PSY105 Introduction to Psychology 3

 Self-Integration and Computer Literacy